SalviaSage/Translingual-Phonetic-Alphabet/README.md

 **Link to the Repository of the font:** https://github.com/SalviaSage/Code2000-Font

+Also, as of version 3.2 a keyboard typable method has been uploaded and is being developed.

 If you are looking for a guide on how to use the TPA for doing phonetic notations and want more instructions and details.
 **You can read my gist publication here:** https://gist.github.com/SalviaSage/a08f5d6d8761f38df8e61470a679d4eb